Vladimir Putin: Religion

 Putin is Russian Orthodox.
-His mother was a devoted Christian believer who attended the Russian Orthodox Church, while his father was an atheist.
-Though his mother kept no icons at home, she attended church regularly, despite government persecution of her religion at that time.
+His mother was a devout Christian who attended the Russian Orthodox Church; his father was an atheist.
+Although his mother kept no icons at home, she attended church regularly, despite government persecution of her faith at that time.
 His mother secretly baptized him as a baby, and she regularly took him to services.

 According to Putin, his religious awakening began after a serious car crash involving his wife in 1993, and a life-threatening fire that burned down their dacha in August 1996.
 Shortly before an official visit to Israel, Putin's mother gave him his baptismal cross, telling him to get it blessed.
-Putin states, "I did as she said and then put the cross around my neck.
-I have never taken it off since."
+Putin has stated, "I did as she said and then put the cross around my neck.
+I have never taken it off since".

-When asked in 2007 whether he believes in God, he responded: "There are things I believe, which should not in my position, at least, be shared with the public at large for everybody's consumption because that would look like self-advertising or a political striptease."
-Putin's rumoured confessor is Russian Orthodox Bishop Tikhon Shevkunov.
+When asked in 2007 whether he believes in God, he replied, "There are things I believe, which should not in my position, at least, be shared with the public at large for everybody's consumption because that would look like self-advertising or a political striptease".
+Putin's rumoured confessor is Russian Orthodox bishop Tikhon Shevkunov.
 The sincerity of his Christianity has been rejected by his former advisor Sergei Pugachev.

 Sports

 Putin watches football and supports FC Zenit Saint Petersburg.
 He also displays an interest in ice hockey and bandy, and played in a star-studded hockey game on his 63rd birthday.

-Putin has been practicing judo since he was 11 years old, before switching to sambo at the age of fourteen.
+Putin has been practicing judo since he was 11, before switching to sambo at the age of fourteen.
 He won competitions in both sports in Leningrad (now Saint Petersburg).
 He was awarded eighth dan of the black belt in 2012, becoming the first Russian to achieve the status.
+He was rewarded an eighth-degree karate black belt in 2014.

-He co-authored a book entitled Learn Judo with Vladimir Putin in Russian (2000), and Judo: History, Theory, Practice in English (2004).
+He co-authored a book titled Learn Judo with Vladimir Putin in Russian (2000), and Judo: History, Theory, Practice in English (2004).
 Benjamin Wittes, a black belt in taekwondo and aikido and editor of Lawfare, has disputed Putin's martial arts skills, stating that there is no video evidence of Putin displaying any real noteworthy judo skills.

 In March 2022, Putin was removed from all positions in the International Judo Federation (IJF) due to the Russian war in Ukraine.

 Health

 In July 2022, the director of the U.S. Central Intelligence Agency, William Burns, stated they had no evidence to suggest Putin was unstable or in bad health.
 The statement was made because of increasing unconfirmed media speculation about Putin's health.
-Burns had previously been U.S. Ambassador to Russia, and had personally observed Putin for over two decades, including a personal meeting in November 2021.
-A Kremlin spokesperson also dismissed rumours of Putin's bad health as fake.
+Burns had previously been U.S. ambassador to Russia, and had personally observed Putin for over two decades, including a personal meeting in November 2021.
+A Kremlin spokesperson also dismissed rumours of Putin's bad health.